Madhunc5229/autonomous-warehouse-inspection/README.md

 - The Quad Chart for the project can be found [here](assets/quad_chart.pdf)
 - The Proposal for the project can be found [here](assets/Proposal.pdf)
 - The Spring planning notes can be found [here](https://docs.google.com/document/d/1qIElu25JZNJVtyW8FD5T3SJKS2kH1nsZAEqA6rTz8Hw)
-- The Blacklog sheets for the Sprint can be found [here](https://docs.google.com/spreadsheets/d/1X7CdlP6GfEIelaqToiiKs4L1Nf4WaPwW27uZhFS1iec/edit#gid=0)
+- The Backlog sheets for the Sprint can be found [here](https://docs.google.com/spreadsheets/d/1X7CdlP6GfEIelaqToiiKs4L1Nf4WaPwW27uZhFS1iec/edit#gid=0)

 ## Project Presentation
 The presentation for the project can be found [here](https://docs.google.com/presentation/d/1p6L6VesaSL7KmsujBSq3SRse_ftzVAOGOLeo8EFLhIA)